imnik-45/Pokedex/README.md

 # Pokedex

-A Pokemon Pokedex to show all the pokemons in Indigo region.
+- A Pokemon Pokedex to show all the pokemons in Indigo region.

+## SnapShots

+- still to be written